felangel/bloc/docs/flutterweathertutorial.md

 }
 ```

 Since we want to "do something" in response to state changes in our `WeatherBloc`, we are using `BlocListener`.
-In this case, we are completing and resetting the `Completer` and are also dispatching the `WeatherChanged` event to the `ThemeBloc`.
+In this case, we are completing and resetting the `Completer` and are also adding the `WeatherChanged` event to the `ThemeBloc`.

 ?> **Tip:** Check out the [SnackBar Recipe](recipesfluttershowsnackbar.md) for more information about the `BlocListener` widget.

-We are accessing our `ThemeBloc` via `BlocProvider.of<ThemeBloc>(context)` and are then dispatching a `WeatherChanged` event on each `WeatherLoad`.
+We are accessing our `ThemeBloc` via `BlocProvider.of<ThemeBloc>(context)` and are then adding a `WeatherChanged` event on each `WeatherLoad`.

 We also wrapped our `GradientContainer` widget with a `BlocBuilder` of `ThemeBloc` so that we can rebuild the `GradientContainer` and it's children in response to `ThemeState` changes.